Olex2/Olex2Manual/Disorder/modelling_disorder.md

 ## Example Modelling Disorder
 The easiest way to illustrate how to model disorder is to work through an example.
 One of the sample structures supplied, THPP, contains disorder.
 This case is actually more complicated than most of the examples that will be encountered as by other analysis methods, two different closely related components were found to have crystallised together which is unusual.

 1. Select and open THPP.
-Either solve from the start or delete the disordered carbon atoms C7a and C7b - Olex2 will automatically delete associated hydrogen atoms. £Refine£ the structure, locate the largest Q-peak and name it a Carbon, £refine£ the structure anisotropically and add the hydrogen atoms.
+Either solve from the start or delete the disordered carbon atoms C7a and C7b - Olex2 will automatically delete associated hydrogen atoms. @@Refine@@ the structure, locate the largest Q-peak and name it a Carbon, @@refine@@ the structure anisotropically and add the hydrogen atoms.
 The structure should look like illustrated here.
 At this stage using olex2.refine you should have R1 ~0.04-0.05 (i.e. 4-5%), wR2 ~0.17-0.18 (17-18%), difference map max ~1.2 e $\AA^{-3}$, min ~-0.6 e $\AA^{-3}$ with no weights applied.

 	![This is how your model should look like after the first refinement](/images/disorder_01.png)